NidsC/Financial-Analysis/README.md

 user-defined list of tickers using the yfinance library.
 It retrieves key financial metrics — including dividends, income statements, balance sheets, and cash flow statements — and consolidates them into a clean comparison table.
-The tool calculates a range of fundamental ratios such as Payout Ratio, Return on Equity, Debt/EBITDA, Interest Coverage, Dividend Growth Rate, ROIC, and FCF Yield, giving investors a quick side-by-side view of dividend stock quality.
+The tool calculates a range of fundamental ratios such as Payout Ratio, Return on Equity, Debt/EBITDA, Interest Coverage, Dividend Growth Rate and FCF Yield, giving investors a quick side-by-side view of dividend stock quality.
 The script is intentionally flexible: any metric available through yfinance can be added or removed from the output table with minimal effort, making it a practical starting point for anyone building their own stock screening workflow.